A Projection Operator-based Newton Method for the Trajectory Optimization of Closed Quantum Systems

 To accomplish the promise of quantum computing and quantum sensing, it is necessary to reliably and accurately control increasingly large quantum systems.
 Quantum control~\cite{Brif2010,Dong2010,Altafini2012,Q_Opt2015} is difficult for many reasons, including: interesting quantum systems are fundamentally nonlinear~\cite{Lloyd_Braun_99}, observations disturb the state of the system being controlled, and, like classical systems, the quantum state space suffers from the curse of dimensionality.

 Broadly speaking, the field of quantum optimal control can be divided into model-free, e.g. \cite{CRAB2011}, and model-based methods.
 In the context of model-based quantum optimal control, the two predominant strategies in modern literature are the GRadient Ascent Pulse Engineering algorithm (GRAPE) \cite{GRAPE,Khaneja_Brockett_2001}, which treats the control input as a sequence of piecewise-constant pulses, and Krotov methods \cite{Krotov1,Krotov2}, which treat the control input as a continuous function.
 For a detailed comparison between the two strategies, readers are referred to \cite{Wilhelm2020}.
-Because these prior methods use gradient based descent their convergence to the optimal solution is linear.
+Because these prior methods use gradient-based descent, their convergence to the optimal solution is predominantly linear (or superlinear in the case of quasi-Newton gradient acceleration schemes \cite{Krotov_qNewton,GRAPE_qNewton}).
 The development of quadratically convergent quantum control methods is an open problem and may lead to the ability to control larger quantum systems.

 This paper introduces a new strategy for model-based quantum optimal control by specializing the PRojection Operator-based Newton method for Trajectory Optimization (PRONTO) \cite{PRONTO2002} to quantum systems.
 An example featuring a prior application of PRONTO to quantum control is discussed briefly in \cite{qPRONTO}.